scrapoxy/scrapoxy/packages/website/architecture/overview.md

 - **Refresh Connectors**: This module calls connectors' APIs (AWS, Azure, etc.) to retrieve proxies' information.
 - **Refresh Proxies**: This module pings or fingerprints proxies to obtain their status.
-- **Refresh Task**: This module executes installation tasks for cloud connectors.
+- **Refresh Task**: This module executes installation tasks for datacenter connectors.

 ## Internal Architecture